kayguda/IDEA9103_Individual_work/README.md

 The project is responsive: resizing the browser window will automatically adapt the artwork layout to fit the new window size.

-2. Details
+**2. Details**

 In this individual work, I carried out personalized expansion and animation design based on the Pixel Dot Art visualization completed by our group.
 I mainly introduced the mechanism of "audio controlling the movement of snake-like elements and interacting with images" to integrate the dynamic sound with the static lattice structure of images to achieve a more immersive and rhythmic visual experience.

-Of the four available ways to personalize animations, I chose audio as the source of animation drivers.
-The implementation is as follows:
+**Of the four available ways to personalize animations, I chose audio as the source of animation drivers.
+The implementation is as follows:**

 I used the FFT (Fast Fourier Transform) spectrum analyzer from the p5.sound library to extract the features in the audio.